 Here a common recurrence of failing vision, namely sleep, is evoked as being akin to death.
 Both girls undergo a failing of light together, but only one awakes.
 Despite the explicit lead-in to this scene describing Burns’ illness, one can see the vagaries of death, power, and the prospect of persistence of consciousness (beyond death) being considered hand-in-hand.

-In the simple act of allowing Jane to wake up when Helen does not, and so allowing Jane to return from dark to light, Brontë imbues her character with vigor and power.
-Further, in acting as observer to Helen in both life and death, Jane attains a power of agency which surpasses that of Helen, who had previously been her superior.
+In the simple act of allowing Jane to wake up when Helen does not, and so allowing Jane to return from dark to light, Brontë provides an early hint that the vigor and power of Jane surpasses expectations—echoing the inner strength of her defiance at home.
+Further, in acting as observer to Helen in both life and death, Jane attains a power of agency which surpasses that of Helen, who had previously been described as her superior.
 Helen remains in the dark.
 Jane reenters the light.